-What type of debt can have an impact on my home loan application?
+Types of debt that can impact your home loan application

 When you apply for a home loan, your prospective lender will look at the debt that you already have so they can assess your capacity to service the new loan.
 To understand how this may affect your application, it is important to understand what lenders classify as debt, and what approach you can take to increase your chances of getting approved for the loan you want.